Chase-Percy/cpdev/content/project/big-balls-roll.md

 A simple texture manager that was responsible for loading textures dynamically during runtime and through preloading at engine start up.
-The manager was responsible for storing texture ID's and providing them when a texture was requested. __[STB_IMAGE](https://github.com/nothings/stb/blob/master/stb_image.h)__ was used to load textures from PNG and JPG filetypes.
+The manager was responsible for storing texture IDs and providing them when a texture was requested. __[STB_IMAGE](https://github.com/nothings/stb/blob/master/stb_image.h)__ was used to load textures from PNG and JPG filetypes.
 {{< spacer >}}
 {{< lazyimg src="/img/bbr/tm.png" class="lazyimg" >}}